jorgeribeiro/orders-spring-app/WORDING.md

 ## Experiment

-At Glovo we're always trying to improve how we do things, so we are going to experiment a bit with how we filter and sort the orders we show to the couriers.
+We're always trying to improve how we do things, so we are going to experiment a bit with how we filter and sort the orders we show to the couriers.